 Trevor's at the Tracks

 This legendary restaurant is located at the historic train depot in San Juan Capistrano.

 Santa Ana Zoo

 This family-friendly, smaller scale sized zoo is located in Orange County.

 Knott's Independence Hall is a free exhibit across the street from Knott's Berry Farm, showcasing an exact, brick-by-brick replica of the original historical Philadelphia landmark.

-A former Spanish mission founded in 1776 in colonial Las Californias by Spanish Catholic missionaries of the Franciscan Order.
+This former Spanish mission was founded in 1776 in colonial Las Californias, by Spanish Catholic missionaries of the Franciscan Order.